leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 The following sections make up the Worksheet Definitions area:

+###### Column Definitions
-**Column Definitions:** This section defines the names of the columns, or attributes, that the data source will return, and also defines where those attributes should be placed in the report.
+This section defines the names of the columns, or attributes, that the data source will return, and also defines where those attributes should be placed in the report.
 The columns where attributes are placed in the Column Definitions section will match where they get placed in the worksheet.

 ![](../images/L-Dev-MASTER-Report-From-Scratch/section-3/03.png)

+###### Formatting Range
-**Formatting Range:** The Formatting Range is a feature that allows you to define the formatting of the data in your Report Area in one place without repetition.
+The Formatting Range is a feature that allows you to define the formatting of the data in your Report Area in one place without repetition.
 It works similarly to how the Column Definitions section works, by copying the formatting applied to its cells down to the Report Area for each record that is pulled in from the data source.

 <!-- You can define your formatting by simply formatting the cells in the formatting range, then this formatting will be applied to the attributes in the Column Definitions, when they are pulled into the report.
 A Formatting Range is only necessary for INTERJECT reports wherein you are pulling multi-row data records into your report, but we will speak more on this later.
 Note that our Formatting Range here has sample data that matches the data type of the attribute in its Column Definition above. -->

 ![](../images/L-Dev-MASTER-Report-From-Scratch/section-3/04.png)

+###### Report Formulas
-**Report Formulas:** This section is where the INTERJECT Report Formulas that you need for a given sheet will be placed.
+This section is where the INTERJECT Report Formulas that you need for a given sheet will be placed.
 To add a Report Formula, simply start typing = and the name of the formula.
 Labels can be added in cells adjacent to cells containing report formulas to help describe what each formula is doing, as shown below.

 ![](../images/L-Dev-MASTER-Report-From-Scratch/section-3/05.png)

+###### Hidden Parameters and Notes
-**Hidden Parameters and Notes:** This section is optional on most reports.
+This section is optional on most reports.
 It is used as a place to give a brief description of the use case or functionality of a report, and to add Filter Parameters to the report that should always be there (and in turn should be hidden from users so they cannot modify them).

 ![](../images/L-Dev-MASTER-Report-From-Scratch/section-3/06.png)

-#### Filter Parameters
+##### 3.3.3 - Filter Parameters

 Filter parameters are used in reports that pull data in, and are used to restrict the result set to only records which match the filter parameter arguments given on the report.